matomatical/8bIT-Project/README.md

 In order to run all tests

 1. Open the project in unity.
-1. Go to the "Unity Test Tools > Integration Test Runner".
+1. Go to the `Unity Test Tools > Integration Test Runner`.
-1. Click the "Run All" button.
+1. Click the `Run All` button.

 ## Contribution guidelines ##